 Subdivision (c) is substantially the same as subdivision (b) of former Section 537.3.
-Some of the terms have been changed, but their meaning is still substantially the same.
-Farm products and negotiable instruments were apparently not always subject to levy under former Section 537.3 because neither were listed under subdivision (b) of Section 537.3.
+Some terms have been changed, but their meaning is still substantially the same, and some types of property have been added.
+For example, farm products and negotiable instruments and documents were apparently not always subject to levy under former Section 537.3 because neither were listed under subdivision (b) of Section 537.3.
 See Com.
 Code §§ 9106 ("general intangibles" does not include instruments), 9109 ("inventory" does not include farm products).
 Both have been listed under subdivision (c) of Section 486.010.